aslepyan/CompressiveTactileSubsampling/README.md

 Note: you will need to contact the authors to get permission to access our data files.

 ## Subsampled Data Acquisition
-If you want to collect some tactile data in a subsampling manner, use the folder `Subsampling_Code\Subsampling_Basics\`. <br />
+If you want to collect some tactile data in a subsampling manner, use the folder `Subsampling_Code\Subsampling_Basics\`.
-Explanation of files:
 * `SubsamplingControl.m` is the main function for subsampling in three different modes: regular, random and binary.
 * `SubsamplingDisplay.m` is used to visualize the subsampled tactile image.
 * `downSamplingShift.m`, `randomSampling.m` and `binarySampling.m` are functions for regular, random and binary sampling methods, respectively.